nanomsg/nng/docs/BUILD_TLS.md

 ## Notes about Mbed TLS

-MbedTLS 2.28 or 3.6 are tested and known to work.
+MbedTLS 2.28, 3.6, and 4.0 are tested and known to work.
-MbedTLS 4.0 is not at present supported, but we will work to address that soon.
 Support for MbedTLS 2.28 may be dropped before NNG 2.0 finalizes, as it is no longer supported by the Mbed TLS project.

 ## Notes about WolfSSL